Neck Exercises

 • A 2015 study in the journal Muscle & Nerve found specific evidence of the benefits of exercises in patients suffering damage and pain from a chronic whiplash condition.
 Muscle damage in the neck can be seen on MRI consisting of fatty infiltration in the muscles and a decrease in the thickness of the muscle.
 This is called cervical muscle degeneration.
 In this study, women underwent 10 weeks of neck exercise.
 Significant increases in muscle thickness and reduction of fatty deposits were measured, which also related to decreased disability and increased muscle strength.

-• A study in a 2015 journal Clinical Rehabilitation found a 4 week program of stretching exercises was effective for the relief of moderate to severe chronic neck/shoulder pain for office workers.
+• A 2015 study in the 2015 journal Clinical Rehabilitation found a 4 week program of stretching exercises was effective for the relief of moderate to severe chronic neck/shoulder pain for office workers.
 The subjects were given information on ergonomics and proper positioning at work and performed the exercises 2 times per day, 5 days per week for 4 weeks.
 The results indicated decreased pain as well as improved neck function and quality of life.

 • A 2016 systematic review in the Journal of Manual & Manipulative Therapy discovered that home exercises improve both non-specific and specific (neck related headaches, pinched nerve, whiplash related) types of neck pain, disability, function and quality of life.